sbellos00/caldera-agency/blogpost.md

 - **81% of consultants charging $20,000–$50,000 per project were specialists**
 - **Consultants with value-driven branding and clear positioning command 40–60% higher fees** than those who rely on generalist profiles or have weak digital presence.

-The key insight here isn't about websites—it's about positioning.
+The key insight here isn't about websites - it's about positioning.
 Specialists who can clearly communicate their expertise command premium rates.

 The question then becomes: **are you doing your best to prove to clients that you're the person they are looking for?**